-The SIP Sessions Summary is a SIP session summary of all logged call sessions on the Oracle® Enterprise Session Border Controller (ESBC).
-When you enable Lightweight Directory Access Protocol (LDAP) on the Active Directory, LDAP session messages may also display.
+The SIP Sessions Summary summarizes all logged call sessions on the Oracle® Enterprise Session Border Controller (Enterprise SBC).
 The columns that display on the Sessions Summary page depend on the columns that you specified in the "Customizing the Page Display" procedure.